1. Home

 In practice, there are always discussions about whether the Product Owner has the overall responsibility for the product and is responsible for the success of the product and, in the end, for marketing, sales, development, operation and support.
 It is advisable to consider the specific context of an organisation and to find a common understanding of the responsibilities, tasks and roles, especially since in many organisations it would already be a success if representatives of the above-mentioned areas participated in the Sprint Review.

-What is a Product Owner NOT?
+What is NOT a Product Owner?

 It is important to understand what a Product Owner is NOT: